 On Mondays, Wednesdays and Fridays from 8 a.m. to 10 a.m. parents can workout while their children play safely under the supervision of a WRAC staff member.
 Age limits and fees apply.

-Target training can be scheduled with our Board Certified Athletic Trainer.
-In addition, the WRAC offers life coaching by our AADP Certified Health & Wellness Coach (American Association of Drugless Practitioners).
+The WRAC offers health and wellness coaching by our AADP Certified Health & Wellness Coach (American Association of Drugless Practitioners).